relaxdiego/relaxdiego.github.com/_posts/2017-07-23-on-sizing-stories.md

 there are 100 uncannilly-equally-sized (accurate to 0.01mm!) cookies in that stack.

 How can we estimate how long it will take to finish the stack?
-Do we spend an inordiate amount of time guessing, conjecturing, padding, and re-guessing?
+Do we spend an inordinate amount of time guessing, conjecturing, padding, and re-guessing?
 Or do we just take out a stopwatch and measure how long it takes to eat 2~3 cookies?

 To me, the second option seems more practical (and enjoyable!) and likely to